magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38270-customer-order-totals-missing-gift-card-amount.md

 1. Place an order using a gift card (gift card covers entire order).

 <ins>Steps to reproduce</ins>:
-Makes a customer query for customer, orders, items, total:
+Make a customer query for customer, orders, items, total:
 ```GraphQL
 query {
   customer {